-3.5.8 Organized Research and Program Review Committee (ORPRC) (Rev.11/02 Faculty Senate)
+Organized Research and Program Review Committee (ORPRC)

-The responsibility of this committee will be:
+The responsibilities of this committee are:

-1. To set and amend policy with regard to disbursement of Organized Research funding.
-Review applications twice a year or more depending on special circumstances to make recommendations for funding to the Office for Academic Affairs.
-Continually review and analyze the effectiveness of the Organized Research Grant program.

-- 2. To review, evaluate, and make recommendations about academic programs as they are formally reviewed in the program review process.
-Specific functions of this committee will be to: - 1. conduct a preliminary editorial review of each program self-study report - 2. review the resumes of prospective consultants and participate in any decision to initiate an evaluation of a program by peer-reviewers from other institutions, - 3. review the external evaluation report, - 4. evaluate the program self-study report, peruse both sets of recommendations deemed appropriate by the Committee, - 5. conduct conferences with the department, if needed, to clarify any discrepancies in the program review recommendations, - 6. resolve any differences (when possible) between the departmental and consultant recommendations, or issue a third party report, and - 7. prepare a final report of the Committee recommendations for each program and submit it to the Office for Academic Affairs.
+- 1. Organized Research Funding: - To set and amend policy with regard to disbursement. - Review applications twice a year or more depending on special circumstances to make recommendations for funding to the Office for Academic Affairs. - Periodically review and analyze the effectiveness of the Organized Research Grant program. - 2.
+Review of Academic Programs: - Conduct a preliminary editorial review of each program self-study report. - Review the resumes of prospective consultants and participate in any decision to initiate an evaluation of a program by peer-reviewers from other institutions. - Review the external evaluation report. - Evaluate the program self-study report, peruse both sets of recommendations deemed appropriate by the Committee. - Conduct conferences with the department, if needed, to clarify any discrepancies in the program review recommendations. - Resolve any differences (when possible) between the departmental and consultant recommendations, or issue a third party report. - Prepare a final report of the Committee recommendations for each program and submit it to the Office for Academic Affairs.